guilhermebkel/gbkel-notes/books/site-reliability-engineering.md

 A typical release process proceeds as follows:

-1. Rapid uses the requested integration revision number (often obtained automatically from our continous test system) to create a release branch.
+1. Rapid uses the requested integration revision number (often obtained automatically from our continuous test system) to create a release branch.

 2. Rapid uses Blaze to compile all the binaries and execute unit tests, often performing these two steps in parallel.
 Compilation and testing occur in environments dedicated to those specific tasks, as opposed to taking place in the Bord jog where the Rapid workflow is executing.
 This separation allows us to parallelize work easily.